Nanny & child care insurance

-Comprehensive protection against accidents and mistakes for professional nannies and child minders with flexible and customisable insurance from £17.55 a month.
+Protection against accidents and mistakes for professional nannies and child minders with personalised cover, tailored to your individual needs.

 Be quote confident.
 We'll beat the price of any like-for-like quote.
 T&Cs apply.